s-KaiNet/spfx-fast-serve/docs/ESLint.md

 # ESLint configuration

+> **IMPORTANT**
+>
+> SPFx 1.15 and onwards uses ESLint for code linting.
+For these versions of SPFx you shouldn't configure ESLint according to the current doc, because now ESLint feature is implemented natively inside SPFx.
+Apply below configuration only if your SPFx version is less than 1.15.

-SPFx still uses TSLint which is currently [deprecated](https://github.com/palantir/tslint).
+SPFx less than `1.15` uses TSLint which is currently [deprecated](https://github.com/palantir/tslint).
 You can configure [ESLint](https://eslint.org/) (which is a replacement for TSLint) to work with SharePoint Framework projects.

 ## Install the required packages